poppulus/platformer_prototype/README.md

 # platformer prototype

-simple platformer game made in/for linux
+simple platformer game made in/for linux with SDL2

 assets by Buch @ https://opengameart.org/users/buch